-- The Forward button may be used to make selections from the menus.
-If an error is made when navigating the menus, it is generally possible to go back to a higher level menu by pressing the Back button. - The Info button allows the display of information relating to the radio station or music file being played.
+5. The Forward button may also be used to make selections from the displayed menu or to select the next character in text entry screens.

+If an error is made when navigating the menus, it is generally possible to go back to a higher level menu by pressing the Back button.

+The Info button allows the display of information relating to the radio station or music file being played.

 Note: In this booklet, press always means press and release.
+Although controls on the sound system are shown, all functions are also available using the remote control.